awslabs/mountpoint-s3/doc/SEMANTICS.md

 Basic read-only directory operations (`opendir`, `readdir`, `closedir`) are supported.

+Creating directories (`mkdir`) is not currently supported, but will be [in the future](https://github.com/awslabs/mountpoint-s3/issues/77):

+* `mkdir` will create a new empty directory in the file system, but not affect the S3 bucket.
+* Note that this is different from e.g. the S3 Console, which creates "directory markers" (i.e. zero-byte objects with `<directory-name>/` key) in the bucket.
+* If a file is created under the new (or a nested) directory and committed to S3, Mountpoint for Amazon S3 will revert to using the default mapping of S3 object keys.
+This implies that the directory will be visible as long as there are keys which contain it as a prefix.

 Renaming files and directories (`rename`, `renameat`) is not currently supported.

 File deletion (`unlink`) is not currently supported, but will be [in the future](https://github.com/awslabs/mountpoint-s3/issues/78).